This site began on Monday 15 June 2015 and continues to develop. Bookmark it now.

 There will usually be an opening act, sometimes two, before the night's first set from the main guest from about 8.20pm/8.25pm to shortly after 9pm.

 After the break the show continues and normally ends around 10.45pm, maybe slightly later.

-If you really, really want to go to a show at EFC it's better to book in advance - use email@example.com for this.
+If you really, really want to go to a show at Edinburgh FC it's better to book in advance - use this email address.

 t: +44(0)131-650 2458